raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Because of these constraints, a DNS server MUST be prepared to accept multiple connections from different source ports on the same client IP address.

+***

 # Base TLVs for DNS Stateful Operations

+This section describes the three Base TLVs for DNS Stateful Operations, Retry Delay, Keepalive, and Encryption Padding.

 ## Retry Delay TLV {#delay}